Podcast: Play in new window | Download

 2. MARKETING SIMILARITIES AND DIFFERENCES

-Now, just because brands should transition into digital doesn’t mean they need to drop traditional marketing.
+Now, just because brands should invest in digital marketing doesn’t mean they need to drop traditional marketing.
 “No more print.
 It’s completely dead.”
 Digital just gives a lot more opportunity to measure and track results, unlike a print ad campaign.
 Even if you do still use print, like say an ad in a trade magazine, it still has a specific phone number or landing page for your readers to visit – which brings us back to digital.

 In general, industrial and manufacturing marketers are about five years behind some of the consumer brand type of companies, but they’ve been doing traditional marketing for a really long time, and certain pieces of it work.